Electrical injury: Entertainment

 Mild electric shocks are also used for entertainment, especially as a practical joke for example in such devices as a shocking pen or a shocking gum.
 However devices such as a joy buzzer and most other machines in amusement parks today only use vibration that feels somewhat like an electric shock to someone not expecting it.

-It is also used entertainingly for sex stimulation.
-This is usually done via the use of an erotic electrostimulator which induces erotic electrostimulation.
-These devices may include a violet wand, transcutaneous electrical nerve stimulation, electrical muscle stimulation, and made-for-play units.

 Policing and personal defense

 Electroshock weapons are incapacitant weapons used for subduing a person by administering electric shock to disrupt superficial muscle functions.
 One type is a conductive energy device (CED), an electroshock gun popularly known by the brand name "Taser", which fires projectiles that administer the shock through a thin, flexible wire.
 Although they are illegal for personal use in many jurisdictions, Tasers have been marketed to the general public.
 Other electroshock weapons such as stun guns, stun batons ("cattle prods"), and electroshock belts administer an electric shock by direct contact.

 Electric fences are barriers that use electric shocks to deter animals or people from crossing a boundary.
 The voltage of the shock may have effects ranging from uncomfortable, to painful or even lethal.
 Most electric fencing is used today for agricultural fencing and other forms of animal control purposes, though it is frequently used to enhance security of restricted areas, and there exist places where lethal voltages are used.